andrew-garfield101/writ/README.md

 ## Going Back

-Something broke.
-An agent went off the rails.
-A convergence produced garbage.
-You need to undo.
+AI models are evolving rapidly.
+Agents that worked perfectly last week can produce unexpected results after a model update.
+A convergence might produce garbage.
+An agent might go off the rails.
+In fully autonomous environments, these failures can cascade before anyone notices.

+Writ is designed for this reality.
 Every seal is an immutable snapshot of the entire working directory, and you can restore to any of them:

 ```bash
 # See the full history — find the seal before things went wrong